What is medical billing?

 Am I guaranteed a job?

 ed2go courses will help you gain the skills you need to obtain an entry-level position in most cases.
 However, you should always research the job market in your area before enrolling.
-You may also receive assistance from our Externship Coordinator and access to a Externship Starter Kit included in your course.
+You may also receive assistance from our Externship Coordinator and access to an Externship Starter Kit included in your course.

 Can I get financial assistance?

 ed2go courses are non-credit, so they do not qualify for federal aid, FAFSA, and Pell Grant.
 In some states, vocational rehab or workforce development boards may provide funding to take our courses.
 Additionally, you may qualify for financial assistance if you meet certain requirements.
 Learn more about financial assistance.

 How can I get more information about this course?